unipept/unipept/README.md

 ## Who made this app?

 Unipept is a research project of the computational biology group at Ghent University.
+If you use this application, please cite:
+Mesuere et al. (2012) J. Proteome Res. doi:10.1021/pr300576s

 The following people contributed to this project:
 * Bart Mesuere ([@bmesuere](https://github.com/bmesuere)): PhD student and lead developer
 * Peter Dawyndt ([@pdawyndt](https://github.com/pdawyndt)): Group leader and PhD supervisor